U.S. Tax Information

 Note that being a resident or non-resident for tax purposes is not tied to your immigration status.
 For example, it is possible that a F-1 student is not a resident for tuition purposes (because of your non-immigrant visa status) while being a resident for tax purposes because of the length of time they have lived in the United States..

-For students and scholars that were physically present in the United States during any part of tax year 2023 but did not earn any US income, your filing obligations are relatively simple.
+For students and scholars that were physically present in the United States during any part of tax year 2024 but did not earn any US income, your filing obligations are relatively simple.

 Once Form 8843 is complete, you will need to mail it to the address provided on page 3 of Form 8843.

-Note that if you have F-2 or J-2 dependents, Form 8843 is also required for each dependent that was also physically present during tax year 2023.
+Note that if you have F-2 or J-2 dependents, Form 8843 is also required for each dependent that was also physically present during tax year 2024.
 Each Form 8843 must be in a separate envelope.
 If the J-2 dependent was employed, however, they must file their own tax return reflecting their income.

-• All international students and scholars must complete Form 8843 regardless of whether income was earned or not.
-This includes an additional Form 8843 for each F-2 or J-2 dependent that you had with you during tax year 2023.
+- All international students and scholars must complete Form 8843 regardless of whether income was earned or not.
+This includes an additional Form 8843 for each F-2 or J-2 dependent that you had with you during tax year 2024.
 Each Form 8843 must be in a separate envelope.
 If the J-2 dependent was employed, however, they must file their own tax return reflecting their income.

-• You will also need to complete federal form 1040-NR.
+- You will also need to complete federal form 1040-NR.
 In most cases, this form is completed using two documents that will be provided to you.

-• Some students may also have a 1099 for other types of less common taxable income.
+- Some students may also have a 1099 for other types of less common taxable income.

-• Depending upon the state where you were employed, you may also need to file a state tax return form.
+- Depending upon the state where you were employed, you may also need to file a state tax return form.
 In North Carolina, there is a tax filing requirement.
 The North Carolina tax form is called D-400 but will be called something different in other states.
 This form is also completed using information on the Form W-2.

 All international students and scholars must file Form 8843 regardless of whether your scholarship or fellowship qualifies as taxable income.

 In most cases, if your scholarship or fellowship only covers tuition and tuition related expenses, you may not be required to file taxes.
 However, if your U.S.-based scholarship or fellowship included additional funding for personal expenses like housing, meals, etc. you will likely need to file a tax return.
-Sprintax will help you determine your filing requirement based on your situation.
+Sprintax Returns will help you determine your filing requirement based on your situation.

 Depending on your situation and if you are classified as a non-resident alien for tax purposes, you will likely need to file:

-• Federal tax documentation (Form 1040-NR)
+- Federal tax documentation (Form 1040-NR)

-• State tax documentation (D-400 in North Carolina).
+- State tax documentation (D-400 in North Carolina).

 Frequently Asked Questions

-If you had a U.S.-based scholarship or fellowship in 2023 or had taxable income covered by a tax treaty in 2023 while at NC State, you may need a 1042-S to complete the tax filing process.
+If you had a U.S.-based scholarship or fellowship in 2024 or had taxable income covered by a tax treaty in 2024 while at NC State, you may need a 1042-S to complete the tax filing process.
 If that is the case, NC state will create and issue a 1042-S for you which captures relevant information for the tax return process.
-NC State International Compensation and Taxation has confirmed that they have mailed 1042-S documents to all student and scholars who need one.
-If you are owed a 1042-S and do not receive it by Monday, March 25th, email ictquestions@ncsu.edu for assistance.

 Yes!
-You are at least required to file Form 8843 if you were physically present in the U.S. for any part of 2023, from January 1 through December 31.
+You are at least required to file Form 8843 if you were physically present in the U.S. for any part of 2024, from January 1 through December 31.

-This also applies to any F-2 or J-2 dependents who were physically present during 2023.
+This also applies to any F-2 or J-2 dependents who were physically present during 2024.

 Am I able to file taxes from my home country?